mys-lang/mys/README.rst

 Tutorial
 --------

-First of all, create a package and enter it.
-This package is used in the examples below.
+First of all, create a package called ``tutorial`` and enter it.
+This package is used in throughout the tutorial.

 .. code-block:: shell

-   $ mys new foo
+   $ mys new tutorial
-   $ cd foo
+   $ cd tutorial

 The package template creates a hello world appliaction.